michhar/michhar.github.io/docs/deploy-with-azureml-cli-boldly.md

 ### To Begin

-1. Write a scoring script that has `run` and `init` methods, with a `main` method to make the service payload schema (run this script to generate the schema)
+1. Write a scoring script that has `run` and `init` methods, with a `main` method to make the service payload schema (an example [Ref](https://github.com/Azure/MachineLearningSamples-ImageClassificationUsingCntk/blob/master/scripts/deploymain.py)).
+The scoring script is packaged up for use later, but has a dual purpose of generating a schema for the service.
+Run this script to generate the schema.
+Package and deploy this script to make prediction service.
 2. Write a conda dependencies and/or `pip` install requirements file (this will have the reference to the CNTK wheel to install cntk into the docker image - we'll talk about in a second)
 3. Register three Environment Providers (for the cluster deployment)
 5. Create a Model Management Account in Azure